Skip to main content

 Can claims for health issues that began during the waiting period be submitted after it ends?

-No, claims can only be made for health issues that first began after the waiting period was completed, except for life-threatening accidents or injuries which are covered even during the waiting period.
+No, claims can only be made for health issues that first began after the waiting period was completed, except for life-threatening accidents or emergencies that would normally be covered.

 What happens after the 31-day waiting period ends?